Danaos Stock Price is Undervalued: 15 Reasons Why DAC Stock Price is Undervalued

 #1) Record Charter Rates

-Charter rates are hitting new records practically every week with 3-4 year charters becoming the norm (terms in previous years were much shorter usually 6-12 months and rates were significantly lower).
-Greater risk accompanies shorter charter lengths, especially for carriers; therefore, as charter contracts have begun being coupled with longer timeframes, I believe it leaves Danaos with less exposure to market fluctuations in addition to providing the ability for both investors and management to more accurately calculate estimates.
-Although most charters are being contracted for longer periods, some shipowners are exploiting the benefits and flexibilities of short-term charters.
-The following article by Freightwaves discusses how multiple shipowners have already been able to charge $100k+ a day for short-term charters.
-This rapid acceleration in charter rates coupled with long-term contracts has caused DAC stock price to return well over 1000%+ over the past 12 months.
+Charter rates are continuing to hit new records almost weekly with 3-4 year charters becoming the norm (pre-COVID charter contracts were much shorter usually only 6-12 months).
+The shorter the charter length, the more exposure these carriers (i.e Danaos) have to market fluctuations.
+Also, these longer contracts assist both investors and management to more accurately provide forecasts.
+Although most carriers are chartering ships for longer periods, some shipowners are taken advantage of the inflated rates by intentionally signing short-term charters.
+The following article by Freightwaves discusses how a few of these carriers have already been able to charge $100k+ a day.
+This rapid increase in charter rates coupled with new long-term contracts have caused DAC stock price to return 1000%+ over the past 12 months.

-The HARPEX index tracks containership rates for containerships.
+The HARPEX index tracks containership rates for carriers.
 The graph below from the HARPEX website displays the past one-year change.

-Yep, you read that right, as much as SEVEN times the going rate of 12 months ago.
+Yep, you read that right, as much as SEVEN times the rate only twelve months ago.

-Danaos still owns a significant amount of ZIM stock (over 8 million shares from personal calculations after the previous consolidation): ZIM currently trades at roughly $38.
-ZIM is paying a $2 dividend in August 2021 and has said that it has plans to by 30-50% of 2021 net income in 2022.
+Danaos still owns a significant amount of ZIM stock (over 8 million shares after the most recent consolidation – based on my calculations).
+ZIM currently trades at roughly $38 and is paying out a $2 dividend in August 2021.
+The company has said it has plans to by 30-50% of 2021 net income in 2022.
 The 2021 EPS estimate for ZIM according to MarketWatch is $18.17.
-If Danaos still owns roughly 8 million+ shares, Danaos will receive $16 million in dividends in August 2021 and using the average of 40% earnings (40% x EPS $18.17) = $7.27.
-In dividends alone from ZIM within the next year and a half, Danaos will be receive approximately $74 million ($9.27 * 8 million shares).
-Please note this isn’t taking into consideration selling any shares.
+If Danaos still owns roughly 8 million+ shares, Danaos will receive $16 million in dividends in August 2021 and using the average of 40% earnings (40% x EPS $18.17)= $7.27 per share dividend in 2022; therefore, just from dividends in ZIM within the next year and a half, Danaos will be receive approximately $74 million ($9.27 * 8 million shares).
+Note: this isn’t taking into consideration if DAC sells any shares.

-Danaos reimplemented a $2 annual dividend which at the current DAC stock price of roughly $60, dividend yield is greater than 3%.
-Some may complain this dividend is not enough but take into consideration the average SP500 stock dividend as of June 2021 according to YCharts is roughly 1.35%.
-In addition, when a company is employing capital and attaining great margins of profitability, why would one want to pay additional taxes on dividends?
-Per Finviz.com, Danaos has a ROE of greater than 38%.
-Would the average investor be able to produce this return after paying taxes?
-Even if no taxes were to be paid, would the investor be able to make this return?
-If you honestly believe so, please reach out to me with such an investment, as myself and our readers would be most interested.
+Danaos reimplemented a $2 annual dividend which at the current DAC stock price of roughly $60, dividend yield is 3%+.
+Some investors have complained this dividend isn’t as much as its peers; but take into consideration the average SP500 dividend as of June 2021 according to YCharts is roughly 1.35%.
+In addition, when a company is employing capital and maintaining solid margins, why would one want to pay additional taxes on dividends?
+Per Finviz.com, Danaos has a ROE of 38%+.
+Would the average investor be able to produce 38%+ in alternative investments after paying taxes on these dividends?

 #4) Solid/Consistent Management